amir-s/dev/README.md

 + [ ] `dev update` to update `dev` to the latest version, or check to see if an update is available.
 + [ ] Notify the user about shell module not being installed when using `dev cd`.
 + [ ] `dev open pr` ask to push the current branch to remote and open a browser to create a PR.
-+ [ ] Separate config keys to another methos so user can see all possible config keys with `dev config list`.
++ [ ] Separate config keys to another method so user can see all possible config keys with `dev config list`.
++ [ ] More documentation! and have help commands for the current modules.